cnr/cgroup-rts-threads/README.md

 1. The `cpuset` option within a cgroup, which can be used to pin a process to specific cpu cores.
 2. The `cfs.cpu_quota_us` option within a cgroup, which can be used to set a limit on the cpu time a process is allowed to consume.

-The GHC threaded RTS offers [a flag, `-N`,][rts-n] that can be used to automatically determine the number of "capabilities" (threads) to use, based on the number of physical processors.
+The GHC threaded RTS offers [a flag, `-N`,][rts-n] that can be used to automatically determine the number of threads to use, based on the number of physical processors.

-The RTS `-N` flag, [as of GHC `9.0.1`][cpuset-commit], respects the `cpuset` option when automatically determining the number of capabilities to use.
+The RTS `-N` flag, [as of GHC `9.0.1`][cpuset-commit], respects the `cpuset` option when automatically determining the number of threads to use.

 Unfortunately, the RTS `-N` flag **does not respect cgroup `cfs` quotas**.
 This leads to substantially degraded performance when there's a large disparity between a `cfs` quota and the number of physical cpu cores -- a very common scenario in, e.g., production kubernetes clusters.